ahlstromcj/seq66/README.md

             down on console output.
 In the CLI, --verbose now shows playlist actions on the console (it prevent daemonization and logging to a file).
+        *   Moved the style-sheet options from the 'usr' file to the 'rc' file with all the rest of the file specifications.
+The upgrade is automatic.
     *   Version 0.99.10:
         *   Issue #117 Option to close pattern windows with esc key.
 Must be enabled via a 'usr' option first.